 The next consideration is the type of individuals who will require access through your gate while it is closed.
 Please consider if you need access for the following individuals.

-- Family members or key employees.
+Family members or key employees.
 These are typically individuals who are given fully 24/7 access through the gate.

-- These are individuals who are given restricted access based on scheduled regular time periods.
+These are individuals who are given restricted access based on scheduled regular time periods.

-- Scheduled services.
+Scheduled services.
 These are individuals who are given a limited number of access attempts for limited access periods.
 These may include cleaning services and the infrequent repair events.
 The individuals are limited to use the access code for a specific number of usages.

 Guests and non-scheduled services.
 These may include one-time guests who may or may not have scheduled a visit, postal delivery, food delivery, etc.

-The next step in the selection of your access control devices is that entry and exit are reviewed separately.
+The next step in the selection of your electric gate devices is that entry and exit are reviewed separately.
 In other words, how each individual gains access to enter the property may vary from how they exit the property.
 Exiting the gate may not require the same level of scrutiny in deciding if the individual can open the gate.
 This will save greatly on costs and time.